Go on to Part Five

 Feb.
 13 In

-Los Angeles, California's Capitol Studios, Gentle Giant made a live studio
+Los Angeles, California's Capitol Studios, Gentle Giant taped a studio

 recording, with no audience, meant for broadcast two days later over the city’s